-A collection of the different types of bird boxes on campus. age cavity nesting birds, particularly Eastern blue birds, to nest and raise their young on the campus.
+A collection of the different types of bird boxes on campus.

+In 2001, dozens of bird boxes were added to the NIH.
+This initiative is intended to encourage cavity nesting birds, particularly Eastern blue birds, to nest and raise their young on the campus.
 Special bird boxes were installed to attract purple martins, as well.
 Cavity, or supplemental bird boxes, attract and retain a number of insect eating bird species (such as the eastern blue birds and purple martins) in an effort to provide a major source of insect reduction.
 Natural insect reduction directly relates to pesticide application reduction.
 The presence of many birds on campus helps to reduce the risk of insect-borne diseases.
-Eastern blue birds and purple
+Eastern blue birds and purple martins are a joy to be seen and heard by patients, visitors, and employees alike.

-NATURAL & REFORESTATION AREAS

-NIH's natural areas are spaces containing trees or otherwise covered with assorted vegetation that is not maintained for the purpose of improving ecological diversity.
+NATURAL & REFORESTATION AREAS NIH's natural areas are spaces containing trees or otherwise covered with assorted vegetation that is not maintained for the purpose of improving ecological diversity.
 These areas consist of acreage set aside for natural regeneration of meadows and forests.
 Some areas are marked with signs to help the employees, visitors, and the public identify the spaces.

-visitors, and employees alike.

-martins are a joy to be seen and heard by patients, By design, the natural and reforested areas are not maintained.
+By design, the natural and reforested areas are not maintained.
 This lack of lawn mowing and maintenance reduces emissions from the engines powering the mowers and other equipment.
 This also saves the NIH thousands of dollars per year in maintenance costs.
 By allowing natural reforestation, stormwater run-off is able to filter out excess nutrients and sediments prior to entering our creeks.
 Additionally, these areas enhance wildlife habitat and encourage diversity of bird, mammal, and insects which leads to a more balanced ecology and environment.

 A natural area north of Building 31.
-This area hides
+This area hides the road from view.